 Discover the richness of Chilka tourism with the diverse species of birds, aquatic animals and reptiles.
 Every year during winter, thousands of birds visit the Chilka Lake.
 Aquatic animals like fish, turtles, crabs, prawns and mollucks inhabit the lake.
 Limbless Skink and Irawadi Dolphins can also be spotted.

-The best time to visit Chilka is during the winter between the months of October and March during winter season.
-During this period, the place becomes a haven of several migratory birds worth seeing and we know these birds are the reason behind tourism.
+The best time to visit Chilka is during the winter months - between October and March.
+During this period, the place becomes a heaven of several migratory birds worth seeing and we know these birds are the reason behind tourism.
 Moreover, the weather also remains cool.
 The temperature in the day time remains pleasant.

-Chilika can be accessed via air, train and road.
-The Bhubaneswar Airport is the nearest airport and the closest railway stations are Rambha and Balugaon.
+Chilka can be accessed via air, train and road.
+The Bhubaneshwar airport is the nearest airport and the closest railway stations are Rambha and Balugaon.
 Buses and taxis can be availed from Puri and Cuttack.